NEWSLETTER

 Speaking at a press conference in Nairobi, Odinga said "some persons gained entry" to the electoral body's database and added votes for the ruling Jubilee Party.

-"We are telling people not to accept these results," Odinga said.
-"We are asking them to stay calm."
+"The 2017 general election was a fraud," Odinga said.
+"We are telling people not to accept these results; we are asking them to stay calm."

 Odinga later tweeted that NASA's tallying of yesterday's election indicated that he received 8.1m votes, beating Kenyatta’s 7.2m votes.